till0r/archguide/README.md

 Secure Boot
 -----------
-Before starting, goto BIOS/UEFI put Secure Boot into Setup mode.
+Before starting, goto BIOS/UEFI put Secure Boot into Setup Mode.
+On some computers (like the GMKtec G3 Plus), you need to set an administrator password for the BIOS/UEFI in order for Setup Mode to be available.
 Check secure boot status:

 	sbctl status